 If neither “login hint” parameter is provided in a given authentication request, the user is always treated as “unknown,” and therefore can’t belong to any of the specified groups.
 These parameters exist only in OIDC or WS-Fed, so all SAML authentication requests are handled as an “unknown user.”

-It should be noted that this feature can add some additional latency to authentication requests (because of the searching required) so should be avoided by tenants that have very strict latency requirements during authentication.
+Note: This feature can add some additional latency to authentication requests (because of the searching required) so it should be avoided by tenants that have very strict latency requirements during authentication.

 Note: Allowed IP addresses and allowed user groups can be set independently.
 If both are selected, logic will be combined using AND (i.e. the IP address AND the user group must be “allowed” for Beyond Identity to offer roaming authentication).